seanj06/Python-Blackjack-p3/README.md

    - If the user runs out of chips they are told that they have run out of chips, shown an ascii text game over message and are brought back to the start screen.
 Their chips are also reset.
    ![Out Of Chips](docs/README-images/out-of-chips.png)
    ![Game Over](docs/README-images/game-over.png)

+## Technologies

+ ### Platforms

+   - Python was the programming language used to create this project.

+   - [Heroku](https://www.heroku.com/) was the platform used to deploy the project.

+   - [Github](https://github.com/) and Git were used for version control on the project.

+   - Gitpod was the I.D.E used to create the project.

+   - [Code Institute](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwihmpOZxdT7AhUY7O0KHQfoCQoYABAAGgJkZw&ohost=www.google.com&cid=CAESbOD23lTrQj-qdni7kiJrbFGiE6foYCdCBlBfPjQiteL7YMJQfW4m6Wq768MU5PttgLc80SMqCtz2JIXMrLRwvBZnNHF48SVSK7-f6l2qO2XaL1vj4yBiBt3ZFE9Zd3_sMo8_VpVo0G1C0DeN0A&sig=AOD64_0o-rshCZ_TWMJtTwfpl71-w7W3GA&q&adurl&ved=2ahUKEwiC6ouZxdT7AhUPXMAKHXZJARkQ0Qx6BAgHEAE) template was used on Gitpod for this project.

+ ### Python Modules

+   - os was imported to make the clear function to clear the terminal

+   - random was imported for the card shuffle function.

+   - time was imported for the sleep function.

+   - pyfiglet was imported for custom ascii messages.

+   - colorama was imported for custom coloured messages.